 At least, I think he was excited.
 It was always hard to tell with him.

-But when we went through the social story—you know, the tool we use to prepare him for unexpected situations—and told him we were going to the zoo and we’d see elephants, and giraffes, and lions, he clapped his hands and shouted, “LION!”
+But when we went through the social story—you know, the tool we use to prepare him for unexpected situations—and told him we were going to the mall to see Santa and his elves, he shouted SANTA at the top of his voice.

 For days, he repeated it over and over again.

-You were standing ahead of us, and every once in while Jack bumped into the back of your legs, or shrieked.
+You were standing ahead of us, and every once in while Jack bumped into the back of your legs.

-You turned around to glare at us a few times and I tried to get him to calm down and I felt hot and tired and aggravated and judged.
+You turned around to glare at us a few times.
+I tried to get him to calm down.
+I felt hot and tired and aggravated and judged.

-So I glared back and hissed that he had autism and then you said it didn’t mean we could cut the line but I never wanted to cut the line.
-I just wanted you to see him.
+I glared back and hissed that he had autism and then you said it didn’t mean we could cut the line but I never wanted to cut the line.

 I wasn’t asking for special treatment.

 I was asking you to see my son.

 He loved Scooby Doo,